 Coherent Instructional:Summarize the

 coherent instructional system trends and

 patterns observed by the team while

 completing this section of the report.
 What

 are the important trends and patterns that

 will support the identification of student,

 teacher, and leader needs?

 Effective Leadership:Summarize the

 effective leadership trends and patterns

 observed by the team while completing this

 section of the report.
 What are the

 important trends and patterns that will

 support the identification of student,

 teacher, and leader needs?

-teacher, and reader needs.

-B 6 1 10 11 0 11

 Professional Capacity:Summarize the

 professional capacity trends and patterns

 observed by the team while completing this

 section of the report.
 What are the

 important trends and patterns that will

 support the identification of student,

 teacher, and leader needs?

 Family and Community

-Engagement:Summarize the family and
+Engagement: Summarize the family and

 community engagement trends and patterns

 observed by the team while completing this

 section of the report.
 What are the

 important trends and patterns that will

 support the identification of student,

 teacher, and leader needs?

 Strengths and Challenges Based on Trends and Patterns

 Supportive Learning

 Environment:Summarize the supportive

 learning environment trends and patterns

 observed by the team while completing this

 section of the report.
 What are the

 important trends and patterns that will

 support the identification of student,

 teacher, and leader needs?

 Demographic and Financial:Summarize the

 demographic and financial trends and

 patterns observed by the team while

 completing this section of the report.
 What

 are the important trends and patterns that

 will support the identification of student,

 teacher, and leader needs?

 Student Achievement:Summarize the

 student achievement trends and patterns

 observed by the team while completing this

 section of the report.
 What are the

 important trends and patterns that will

 support the identification of student,

 teacher, and leader needs?

-TDD: 0 .
-LDD

 IDEA - Special Education

-ata, describe the strengths and challenges or answer the guiding questions

-lenges related to: a) general program implementation, and b) students and

-.
-Focus on strengths and challenges that will assist in the identification of

-needs during 3.3.
-Watch the Identifying Need webinar for additional information and guidance.

-Strengths